Avanade/CoreEx/src/CoreEx/Validation/README.md

 ## Motivation

 To support a generic, implementation agnostic, means to support validation that can be leveraged (integrated) in a consistent manner within _CoreEx_.
-Whereby enabling a developer to leverage their respective framework of choice; for example [AutoMapper](#AutoMapper).
+Whereby enabling a developer to leverage their respective framework of choice; for example [FluentValidation](#FluentValidation-implementation).

 <br/>